Beach Hazards Statement issued for East Carteret, Hatteras Island, Ocracoke Island by NWS - NewsBreak

 Beach Hazards Statement issued for East Carteret, Hatteras Island, Ocracoke Island by NWS

 Effective: 2021-09-07 08:00:00 EDT Expires: 2021-09-07 20:00:00 EDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Life-threatening rip currents.
 If caught in a rip current, remain calm.
 Swim in a direction following the shoreline.
 If tired, float or tread water until out of the rip current.
 If unable to escape, face the shore and call or wave for help.
-Target Area: East Carteret; Hatteras Island; Ocracoke Island BEACH HAZARDS STATEMENT REMAINS IN EFFECT FROM 8 AM EDT THIS MORNING THROUGH THIS EVENING * WHAT...Dangerous rip currents. * WHERE...The beaches from Oregon Inlet to Cape Lookout. * WHEN...From 8 AM EDT this morning through this evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur around 2:00 PM today.alerts.weather.gov
+Target Area: East Carteret; Hatteras Island; Ocracoke Island BEACH HAZARDS STATEMENT IN EFFECT FROM 8 AM EDT TUESDAY THROUGH TUESDAY EVENING * WHAT...Dangerous rip currents. * WHERE...The beaches from Oregon Inlet to Cape Lookout. * WHEN...From 8 AM EDT Tuesday through Tuesday evening. * IMPACTS...Rip currents can sweep even the best swimmers away from shore into deeper water. * ADDITIONAL DETAILS...The most likely time for strong rip currents to occur is a couple hours either side of low tide, which will occur around 200 PM.alerts.weather.gov

 Comments / 0